segmentio/segment-docs/src/connections/destinations/add-destination.md

 title: Sending Segment data to destinations
 ---

 You've decided how to format your data, and collected it using [Segment Sources](/docs/connections/sources/).
 Now what do you do with it?
-Send the data to Destinations!
+You send the data to Destinations!

 Destinations are tools or services which can use the data sent from Segment to power analytics, marketing, customer outreach, and more.